 Car key programming available in Ross on Wye, Forest of Dean and surrounding areas.

 Not much going on here at the moment.
-Most people are already locked down at home, they’re not losing car keys or locking themselves out.
+Most people are already locked down at home so they’re not losing car keys or locking themselves out.

 Here are some pictures of the replacement of keys for a ’93 Ford barn find.
-It is possible to make a key without having to strip the lock but I wanted to clean inside the lock as the grease was like treacle.
+There were no keys with the vehicle.
+It is possible to make a key without having to strip the lock but I wanted to clean inside the lock as the old grease was like treacle.

-This remnant of a snapped key is about to be finally removed from the ignition barrel.
-Whenever the broken key extractor kit needs to be used, it is almost always dark and raining.
+This remnant of a snapped key is about to be finally removed from a truck ignition barrel.
+Whenever the broken key extractor kit needs to come out, it is almost always dark and raining.

 We use dedicated broken key extraction tools to remove snapped parts of key.
 Sometimes it may need 2 or 3 tools in the lock to get the part out.
-On occasion it will be necessary to remove the lock and strip it down to remove the broken part.
+Occasionally it will be necessary to remove the lock and strip it down to remove the broken part.

 To replace the key it may be possible just to clamp the broken parts together in a trace-cutter.
 Or failing that the key can be read by eye or software or cut from code.
-In many cases it is possible to decode the lock itself.
+In many cases it is possible to decode the lock and get a reading from that.
 In most cases it is possible to cut a new key even if parts or all of the original key are missing.

 This job was to replace lost keys for an imported Brazilian VW Transporter.
 Despite being long discontinued in Europe, this particular model continued to be made in South America.
 The first stage (before EEPROM programming a new transponder into the immobiliser) is to make the metal key blade.